Vulcanized Shoe Construction vs. Cold Cement Process

-In this article we will learn the difference between vulcanized shoe construction and cold cement shoe construction.
+In this article, we will discuss the difference between vulcanized shoe construction and cold cement shoe construction.
 Vulcanized shoe construction is a much older technology.
-In the 80’s modern cold cement construction replaced vulcanized construction.
-However, fashions do change and the vulcanized shoe has made a huge come back in the 2010.
+In the 1980s, modern cold cement construction replaced vulcanized construction.
+However, fashions change and the vulcanized shoe made a huge comeback in 2010.

-In the cold cement process the shoe upper can be prepared with the strobel bottom.
-For this classic jogger style the outsole covers the edge upper so a strobel bottom can be used to make the shoe lighter and more flexible.
+In the cold cement process, the shoe upper can be paired with a Strobel bottom.
+For this classic jogger style, the outsole covers the edge of the upper so a Strobel bottom will make the shoe lighter and more flexible.

-The Upper is steamed to soften the materials and the last is inserted and pulled tight.
-Once the last is tight inside the upper a second lasting machine pulls the heel edge.
-Once the last is secured inside the upper and temporary shoes laces pulled tight the upper is cooled to shrink the upper tight to the last.
+The upper is steamed to soften the materials and the last is inserted and pulled tight.
+Once the last is tight inside the upper, a second lasting machine pulls the heel edge.
+With the last secured inside the upper, temporary shoelaces are pulled tight and the upper is cooled so it shrinks to the last.

 The shoe may have a plastic or fabric part installed on top of the tongue to protect the surface from damage and drift during the lasting operations.

-While the upper is being lasted the sole unit being prepared.
-In this case a the rubber sheet sole is combined with the EVA foam cushioning component cemented inside.
+While the upper is being lasted, the sole unit is being prepared.
+In this case, a rubber sheet sole is combined with an EVA foam cushioning component and cemented inside.
 This is done in a separate process that’s called stock fitting.

-Now that the upper is lasted tightly and the outside unit is compete, the two pieces come together.
+Now that the upper is tightly lasted and the outside unit is complete, the two pieces can come together.
 The rubber sole unit will receive a coating of primer and cement.
-The outsole will get it’s own special primer designed for EVA and rubber.
+The outsole will get its own special primer designed for EVA and rubber.
 The shoe upper is also prepared with its own special primer and cement.

-After the contact cement and primer has been completely dried in the heating tunnels the two pieces are joined together by hand.
-The skilled worked aligns the upper and outsole together then places the shoe is a hydraulic press.
+After the contact cement and primer have dried in the heating tunnels, the two pieces are joined together by hand.
+A skilled worker aligns the upper and outsole together, then places the shoe in a hydraulic press.

-The shoe will have 3 pressing operations, usually all done with one machine.
-A vertical press, Toe and Heel Press and Side presses.
-This insures there is full contact between the upper and outsole.
+The shoe will go through three pressing operations, usually, they are all done with one machine.
+A vertical press, toe and heel press, and side press.
+This ensures there is full contact between the upper and outsole.
 Once the shoe is pressed together it’s often put in the cooling tunnel to set the glue.

 After the cooling tunnel a shoe de-lasting machine is used to push the last out of the shoe without wrinkling the upper.

-Now the sneaker is complete at this point you can insert the foot bed.
-The footbed may be molded EVA with a fabric cover or flat sheet cut foam.
-The flat die-cut footed is usually cemented inside the shoe, while molded footbeds are most often removable.
+Now the sneaker is complete and the worker can insert the footbed.
+The footbed may be molded EVA with a fabric cover or flat, sheet-cut foam.
+The flat, die-cut footbed is usually cemented inside the shoe, while molded footbeds are most often removable.

-The new sneaker is ready for a final QC inspection, a quick check for any loose threads, cleaning and packing.
+The new sneaker is ready for the final QC inspection, a quick check for any loose threads, cleaning, packing, and shipping.

-For the vulcanized footwear construction we’re going to look at at the board lasting procedure.
-If a shoe is to be vulcanized you will need to use a metal last.
-The plastic last can not survive the heating required to cure the rubber.
+For vulcanized footwear construction we’ll look at the board lasting procedure.
+If a shoe is to be vulcanized then you need to use a metal last.
+A plastic last cannot survive the heating required to cure the rubber.

-Before the assembly can start all of the outsole components must be prepared.
+Before assembly can start, all of the outsole components must be prepared.
 The uncured rubber foxing tape must be made just before assembly.
-If the rubber parts age they will not bond correctly to the other shoe parts.
-With the foxing tape we will need the actual bottom of the shoe.
-This part has already been molded, it about 90% vulcanized, so it’s still a little bit soft can can be bonded in the assembly process.
+If the rubber parts age, they will not bond correctly to the other shoe parts.
+To apply the foxing tape we will need the actual bottom of the shoe.
+This part has already been molded, it’s about 90% vulcanized so it’s still a little bit soft and can be bonded in the assembly process.

 This part will also have the midsole filler added.
-The filler material is gray rubber with some air bubble blown inside, it’s made from the recycled uncured foxing tape.
-For vulcanized construction you cannot use EVA foam because the heat of the vulcanizing process will destroy the foam.
+The filler material is gray rubber with some air bubbles blown inside, it’s made from recycled uncured foxing tape.
+With vulcanized construction, you cannot use EVA foam because the heat of the vulcanizing process will destroy the foam.

-For vulcanized construction the last must be aluminum to survive the oven temperature and the metal lasts heat up and cool down quickly.
+In vulcanized construction, the last must be aluminum to survive the oven temperature.
+Metal lasts also heat up and cool down quickly.
 The first step is to lightly cement the lasting board to the bottom of the last, just enough to hold it in place during the lasting operation.
-The lasting board is a paper fiber board that provides stiffness to the finished shoe.
+The lasting board is a paper fiberboard that provides stiffness to the finished shoe.

-The lasting boards are made different materials and can be stiff or flexible, thin or thick.
-Now the last and upper are taken to the lasting machine.
+Lasting boards are made from different materials and can be stiff or flexible, thin, or thick.
+Now, the last and upper are taken to the lasting machine.
 The toe lasting machine pulls the upper down onto the last and securely bonds the two parts together in one operation.
-Once the shoe heel and waist of the shoe are lasted the upper is ready for the outsole.
+Once the shoe heel and waist of the shoe are lasted, the upper is ready for the outsole.

-The first step of vulcanized outsole assembly process is similar to the cold cement process.
-The Upper and the rubber sole parts all received their coating of primer and cement.
-Now the rubber bottom with the cushioning wedge are bonded together with the upper.
+The first step of the vulcanized outsole assembly process is similar to the cold cement process.
+The upper and the rubber sole parts all receive their coating of primer and cement.
+Now, the rubber bottom with the cushioning wedge is bonded together with the upper.

-The Foxing tape covers the rubber outsole part and overlaps up onto the upper.
-The Foxing tape must cover 5mm of the upper to have a solid bond.
-The shoe can now have the extra toe tape added, them a rear logo will be applied to over the joining seam.
+The foxing tape covers the rubber outsole part and overlaps up onto the upper.
+The foxing tape must cover 5mm of the upper to have a solid bond.
+The shoe can now have the extra toe tape added, then a rear logo will be applied to cover the joining seam.

-With the tape applied it time to trip off any extra rubber with a hot knife and make sure there are no gaps.
+With the tape applied, it is time to rip off any extra rubber using a hot knife and to make sure there are not any gaps.
 The sole will get a quick pressing to make sure the parts are fitting correctly.

 The Vulcanizing Oven

-With the last still inside the shoe placed on a steel rack so I can be wheeled onto the oven.
+With the last still inside, the shoe is placed on a steel rack so it can be wheeled onto the oven.

-The shoe will be “cooked” in the vulcanizing oven for several hours, shoe is heated long enough so that the uncured foxing tape and the sole unit will fuse together.
+The shoe will be “cooked” in the vulcanizing oven for several hours.
+The shoe is heated long enough for the uncured foxing tape and the sole unit to fuse together.

-After cooling, the shoe last is removed the footbed inserted and laces are attached.
+After cooling, the shoe last is removed, the footbed is inserted, and the laces are attached.